aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 - Dendroscope
 - FigTree

-### Easy exercise: from substantive question to an answer using "Louisiana Gastroenterologist" case as an example
+### Easy exercise: from substantive question to an answer using the "Louisiana Gastroenterologist" case as an example

 You can read [here](#LouisianaGastroenterologistDatsetDescription) a quick introduction to this dataset.